st3fan/moz-middleman/README.md

  * Mozilla Persona
  * Firefox Accounts

-With the following planned:

- * Basic Authentication
  * Form Based Authentication

-The project relies on a Selenium server tht is used to control a Firefox browser instance.
+The project relies on a Selenium server to control a Firefox browser instance.

 API
 ===